-The Pivot Design Printout
+Section 2.
+Understanding the Pivot Design Printout

 The design computer printout (commonly referred to as the "pivot printout" or just "printout") provides information required for the operation and management of a center pivot and details how it will perform on a specific tract of land.
 A portion of a typical design printout is shown in Figure 3.
 Printouts include the following: